JeeWeetje/iot-workshop/Commands.md

     ![alt tag](img/commands/UWP-app-send-faulty-state.png)

 7. The telemetry is sent to the IoTHub which passes the data to the StreamAnalytics job.
-If the error codes arrive multiple times within the same time frame (the hopping window is 1 minute), an event is constructed and passed to the Azure Function.
+If the error codes arrive multiple times within the same time frame (the hopping window is two minutes), an event is constructed and passed to the Azure Function.
 8. The Azure function will show the execution of the method

     ```